ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 endorsement of the secure channel.
 (Note that EAT might add a nested UCCS Claim, and this statement does not apply to UCCS nested into UCCS, only to fully formed CWTs.)

+# Considerations for using UCCS in other RATS contexts

+This section discusses two additional usage scenarios for UCCS in the context of RATS.

 ## Delegated Attestation